Searching for a job is a commitment and requires a lot of effort.

 Step 5: Interview

 We encourage all students and alumni to schedule a mock interview with one of our staff members.
 We tailor each mock interview to the position that you are applying to and try to make it as realistic as possible.
-To schedule a mock interview, please contact us at [email protected] or 518-242-1810 (Albany) or [email protected] or 518-244-2272 (Troy).
+To schedule a mock interview, make an appointment on Handshake and email your resume, cover letter, and job description to [email protected] or [email protected]

 You must tailor your answers to interview questions based off of the company and position that you are applying to.
 For more information and tips for interviewing, please review our Interviewing Guide.